wangfowen/owenwangdotcom/_posts/2015-02-01-how-to-make-friends.md

 Some days you might not like yourself.
 Some days you can't deal with other people.
 That's all okay, it happens to the best of us.
 But on those days it's probably not ideal for you to be making friends.
+Ideal conditions would be when you're feeling positive and talkative.

-In my experience, people like positive energy.
-Friends may put up with negativity, but why would someone you just met want to deal with that?
-Maybe you can make it work regardless, but I find it easier to talk to people when I'm in a positive mood.
+Generally, people like positive energy.
+It's infectious and it makes them feel better.
+Friends may put up with negativity, but why would someone you just met want to deal with that if they don't have to?
+Maybe you can make it work regardless, but I find that when I'm feeling positive, it's even easier on myself to try to meet people.

 If positivity is not your thing, at the bare minimum it's necessary to get in a mood to talk.
-If you want to make friends, you have to be ready to put in effort to keep up a conversation.
+Establishing a friendship is a two way street, so you should put in the effort to hold your end of the conversation.

 This step is where Nav and I went wrong.
 We met at a networking event where I had already been drained from all the socializing, so when we spoke, I was not